Verifying the Hashgraph Consensus Algorithm: The Algorithm

 \begin{lemma}[Broadcast] Suppose $x$ is an honest event.
 Then there exists an honest event $y$ such that, in its ancestry, $x$ has reached every honest peer.
 That is, for every honest peer $a$, there exists $z$ created by $a$, such that $x \anc z \anc y$. \end{lemma} \begin{proofsketch} By induction on the number of honest peers, using the assumption that every honest peer eventually communicates with every other honest peer. \end{proofsketch}

-\begin{lemma}[Progress] Every round is inhabited. \end{lemma} \begin{proof} We prove the stronger property that for every round $i$, there exists an inhabitant of some round $j \geq i$.
-The inhabitant can then be wound back to $i$ using Lemma~\ref{lem:round-elim}.

-The proof is by induction on $i$.
+\begin{lemma}[Progress] Every round is inhabited. \end{lemma} \begin{proof} The proof is by induction on $i$.
 The case $i=0$ is immediate, so suppose $i > 0$.
 By induction there exists an inhabitant $x$ of round $i-1$.
 Using Lemma~\ref{lem:broadcast}, there exists $y$ such that $x$ has reached every honest peer in $y$'s ancestry.
 And again, there exists $z$ such that $y$ has reached every honest peer in $z$'s ancestry.

 Suppose $a$ is an honest peer.
 We show that there exists $v$ created by $a$ that $x \anc v \stsee z$.
 Since the honest peers constitute a supermajority, it follows by Lemma~\ref{lem:later-round} that $z$'s round is later than $i-1$, and is thus at least $i$.
+If $z$'s round is later than $i$, it is easy to show that it has an ancestor in round $i$.

 By the specification of $y$, there exists $v$ created by $a$ such that $x \anc v \anc y$.
 It remains to show $v \stsee z$.
 For every honest peer $b$, by the specification of $z$ there exists $w$ created by $b$ such that $y \anc w \anc z$.
 Since $a$ is honest, $v \see w \anc z$.
 Since the honest peers constitute a supermajority, $v \stsee z$. \end{proof}